Aleksey Dyumin: Career

 In 1995, he served in the Russian Federal Security Service, followed by the Federal Protective Service.
 In August 1999 he started working as a personal bodyguard of Vladimir Putin.
 In 2007, Dyumin became head of security of Prime Minister Viktor Zubkov.
 In 2012, Dyumin became the deputy head of the Presidential Security Service.

 Deputy chief GRU

 In 2014 Dyumin became the deputy chief of the GRU, Russian special operations forces, which has played a key role in the Russian annexation of Crimea.
 According to the newspaper "Kommersant", Dyumin orchestrated the evacuation of Ukrainian President Viktor Yanukovych on February 23, 2014.
 Dyumin personally declined to comment on it and called all speculation as "myths".

 In 2015 Dyumin has served as Chief of the Main Staff and First Deputy Commander-in-Chief of the Russian Ground Forces.

 On December 11, 2015, Dyumin was promoted to Lieutenant General.
-On December 24, 2015, by decree of President Vladimir Putin, Dyumin was appointed Deputy of Defense Minister of Russia Sergey Shoygu.
+On December 24, 2015, by decree of President Vladimir Putin, Dyumin was appointed Deputy of Defense Minister of Russia Sergey Shoigu.